 “Done well, those relationships allow you to have honest conversations and collaborate to mitigate the impact of risks in the supply chain,” says Davies.
 “You have to rely on transparency and rapport.
 Problems in the supply chain must be shared.
 This continues to challenge our thinking and ways of working.”

 Turning relationships with suppliers into strategic partnerships helps drive a company’s competitive advantage, according to Price Waterhouse Cooper’s Supplier Relationship Management report.
 Enhancing supplier relationship management to focus on joint growth and value creation can help improve security of supply, manage supply risks and guarantee sustainable sourcing.
 And while this won’t prevent events like the pandemic from happening, it will leave procurement teams best placed to tackle the fall-out.

 It’s vital to learn from pandemic-induced supply chain disruption to understand how risks can materialise apparently out of thin air.
 Amid the disruption of lockdowns and social distancing measures, the pandemic created challenges like an increase in supply chain fraud − particularly relating to PPE supply − and a trend towards shortening supply chains to source more from local suppliers, as examples.

-“It really hit home that mitigating actions need to be formed into really well-developed plans, even for things we think will happen with low frequency, or are unlikely to happen at all”Kate Davies, Head of Global Commercial Services, RS Components
+“It really hit home that mitigating actions need to be formed into really well-developed plans, even for things we think will happen with low frequency, or are unlikely to happen at all”Kate Davies, Global Head of Indirect Procurement, RS Group

 This emphasises the need to consider risks which appear to be unlikely but would have a massive impact on the business.
 For example, 54% of Chartered Institute of Procurement & Supply members surveyed for the 2021 Indirect Procurement Report, had experienced supply chain disruption due to COVID-19.